-One of the more vocal breeds, owners should be prepared to teach the Shetland Sheepdog when barking is and is not appropriate, and because it’s a herding breed, Shelties like to chase moving things—including cars—so they ideally need a fenced yard and leashed walks for their safety.
+One of the more vocal breeds, owners should be prepared to teach the Shetland Sheepdog when barking is and is not appropriate.
+Because it’s a herding breed, Shelties like to chase moving things—including cars—so they ideally need a fenced yard and leashed walks for their safety.
 They can become especially suspicious with strangers, even children, and without proper training and socialization may resort to noisy, persistent barking.

 Common Health Problems

 Though they are generally healthy dogs, Shetland Sheepdogs have been associated with conditions such as hip dysplasia, thyroid disease, epilepsy, gallbladder mucoceles, and von Willebrand’s disease (vWD), an inherited bleeding disorder.
 Dermatomyositis, also known as Sheltie Skin Syndrome, primarily affects Collies and Shetland Sheepdogs and is an inherited disorder that can cause skin lesions and in severe cases, impact the muscles.

 Like the Rough Collie, there is a tendency for these dogs to have inherited malformations and diseases of the eyes.
 Shetland Sheepdogs may also have a heightened risk of developing transitional cell carcinoma, a cancer of the bladder.